openintegrationhub/Connectors/Adapters/AdapterGuide.md

 # Descriptions of standardized Actions or Triggers
 It is important to define common rules on how an adapter responds to changes and performs actions on generic domain objects.
-If adapters follow common behaviors, then it is possible to build integrations by combining adapters which are developed by different developers.
+If adapters follow common behavior, it is possible to build integrations by combining adapters developed by different developers.

 In general, all actions or triggers should emit events individually as opposed to creating batches.

-In general, any action or trigger should only make requests to one API endpoint (with the exception of any calls required for authentication).
-(I.e. It is ok for a trigger to traverse paged results, but it should not make multiple calls to combine data.)
+In general, any action or trigger should only make requests to one API endpoint (with the exception of calls required for authentication).
+I.e. It is ok for a trigger to traverse paged results, but it should not make multiple calls to combine data.

 ## Standardized Triggers (including Webhooks)
 ### Get Objects - Polling
 This trigger will be scheduled to execute periodically.
-When executed, this trigger will fetch all objects in the database that have been modified or created since the previous execution.
+When executed, it will fetch all objects in the database that have been modified or created since the previous execution.
 During the first execution, the trigger will start at the beginning of time.
-This means that this trigger will initially fetch all objects.
-It will emit one message per object that changes since the last polling interval.
+This means the trigger will initially fetch all objects.
+It will emit one message per object that changed since the last polling interval.
 The entire object should be emitted as the message body.

 The naming convention for this trigger should be `get<objectNamePlural>Polling`.
 For example, if the trigger was for objects called `Customer` objects, the name